abemscac/pies-doc/docs/react/use-ref.md

 ## What Is `useRef()`?

 `useRef()` is a built-in hook that takes an argument of any type and returns a **reference** of that value.
-In React, a "reference" is **a non-reactive JavaScript object whose value can persist across render cycles**.
+In React, a "reference" is **a non-reactive object whose value can persist across render cycles**.

 For example, consider the following code: